 At First National, our Capital Markets Group is responsible for managing funding and securitization for all commercial and residential mortgage originations and protecting our book from interest-rate risk.
 It’s a big job for a small but expert team of professionals led by Thomas Kim.
-Thomas joined us in 2012 and was appointed Vice President and Managing Director, Capital Markets in November 2018.
+Thomas joined us in 2012 and was appointed Senior Vice President and Managing Director, Capital Markets in January 2022.

 Thomas, what’s it like working in the Capital Markets group?

 I would say it’s dynamic and ever-changing.
 Our team is small with six team members and we wear many different hats.
 We look after all of First National’s trading operations – bonds, interest-rate swaps, MBS, repos – we manage the company’s securitization programs, we’re the front office for funding partner relations and we’re the main hub for information and advice for most operational areas of the company: servicing, underwriting, originations, legal and finance as well as senior management.
 This is not the kind of place where you can sit back and wait to react to emerging issues.
 We are paid to be ahead of the game.
 Based on our size and operational reach, I would also say we are probably the most efficient capital markets team in the whole industry.

 What is the most important part of your job?